asterisk/documentation/docs/Configuration/Interfaces/Asterisk-Manager-Interface-AMI/Asynchronous-Javascript-Asterisk-Manager-AJAM/Allow-Manager-Access-via-HTTP.md

 Configuring manager.conf
 ------------------------

-1. Make sure you have both "enabled = yes" and "webenabled = yes" setup in /etc/asterisk/manager.conf
+1. Make sure you have both "enabled = yes" and "webenabled = yes" set in /etc/asterisk/manager.conf
 2. You may also use "httptimeout" to set a default timeout for HTTP connections.
 3. Make sure you have a manager username/secret